stefanostsolos/NTUA-SaaS/README.md

 ### Data Management Microservices

 The project contains three "Data Management" microservices, one for each of the available datasets.
 All these microservices subscribe to the FETCHED events published by the "Data Fetch" microservices.
 Each FETCHED event contains information regarding which dataset it concerns, and also contains the ID of the uploaded JSON file in Google Drive.
 Whenever one of the "Data Management" microservices receives a FETCHED event corresponding to its dataset, it downloads the JSON file from Google Drive, parses it, then imports it into its local database.
 During this process, apart from new data being imported to the database, existing data may also be updated.
-After the new data have been imported into the database, the "Data Management" microsercvice publishes a STORED event to the Kafka Event Bus, which is to be received by the Frontend Listener microservice.
+After the new data have been imported into the database, the "Data Management" microsercvice publishes a STORED event to the Kafka Event Bus, which is to be received by the Front-end Listener microservice.

-Each of the "Data Management" microservices also exposes a GET endpoint, which is used by the frontend application to fetch the data requested by the user.
+Each of the "Data Management" microservices also exposes a GET endpoint, which is used by the front-end application to fetch the data requested by the user.

 <p align="right">(<a href="#top">back to top</a>)</p>

-### Frontend Listener
+### Front-end Listener

-The Frontend Listener microservice subscribes to the STORED events published by the "Data Management" microservices.
+The Front-end Listener microservice subscribes to the STORED events published by the "Data Management" microservices.
 The function of the Frontend Listener is to keep a record of the latest data import performed for each dataset.
 The purpose of this function will be described shortly, when we present the Frontend Web Application.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### User Management and Security

 The users are registered and signed in our app using Sign-in with Google.
-The Frontend application redirects the user to the Google Authentication server, which performs authentication and returns a Google ID token.
+The front-end application redirects the user to the Google Authentication server, which performs authentication and returns a Google ID token.
 That token is then sent to the User Management microservice (via the Sign-in endpoint), which creates an account for the user, if one does not already exist.
 This microservice returns a private JWT to the Frontend application.
 The JWT holds information regarding the user and their licence.
 To access any endpoint of any microservice (other than Sign-in), a valid, non-expired JWT is required.
 In addition, in order to access any endpoint other than Sign-in and Extend Licence, a non-expired licence is required.
 Whenever a user updates their licence, a new JWT is generated to reflect the updated licence.

 <p align="right">(<a href="#top">back to top</a>)</p>

-### Frontend Web Application
+### Front-end Web Application

-In order to fetch the data requested by the user, the Frontend Web Application sends an appropriate GET request to the relevant "Data Management" microservice.
+In order to fetch the data requested by the user, the Front-end Web Application sends an appropriate GET request to the relevant "Data Management" microservice.
 The microservice returns the requested data, which is visualised using the Highcharts library.
 The Highcharts library is also used to provide the option of downloading the data as an image graph or as a CSV file.
 In order to refresh the presented data whenever new data is received, the Frontend application performs HTTPS polling to the Frontend Listener microservice, periodically checking whether a new data import has occurred.
 Whenever a new data import is detected, a new request is sent to the relevant microservice and the presented data is updated automatically, without any user action.
-Overall, the Frontend application achieves seamless transitions without loading new pages or refreshing, owing to the fact that it was developed as a Single-Page Application.
+Overall, the Front-end application achieves seamless transitions without loading new pages or refreshing, owing to the fact that it was developed as a Single-Page Application.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Deployment

-The whole project was deployed on the Heroku platform.
+The project was deployed on the Heroku platform.
 Each of the microservices was deployed as a separate Heroku application.
 The microservices that need a database use Heroku PostgreSQL as a service.
 To use Apache Kafka for messaging in the deployment environment, we utilised Apache Kafka clusters provided by CloudKarafka were used as a service.
-The Frontend application was also deployed as a separate Heroku application.
+The Front-end application was also deployed as a separate Heroku application.
 In total, we created 10 different Heroku applications, thus achieving the total decoupling of all backend microservices, whose only method of communication is through the Apache Kafka event bus.

 <p align="right">(<a href="#top">back to top</a>)</p>